 Allstate is focused on increasing premiums, maintaining profitability in the auto segment, and increasing returns in the homeowners and annuity segments.
 To grow policy sales, the company is enhancing its independent agency network (especially in targeted geographic areas), sales support organization, and online sales platforms.
 It is also working to increase cross-sales of voluntary benefit products through its exclusive agents, as well as to form new strategic alliances and develop new product offerings.
 At the same time, Allstate is working to reduce its operational costs.

-To slim down on its less-profitable operations, in 2013 Allstate agreed to sell its Lincoln Benefit Life unit to Resolution Life Holdings for $600 million to reduce its exposure to spread-based operations.
+To slim down on its less-profitable operations, in 2014 Allstate sold its Lincoln Benefit Life unit to Resolution Life Holdings for $600 million to reduce its exposure to spread-based operations.
 The company retains a majority of its US life operations.
 In addition, in 2013 Allstate announced that it would stop direct sales of fixed annuities by the end of the year due to unattractive returns; the company will instead sell fixed annuities issued by third parties.

 The company determined that nationwide online Allstate Bank was a noncore operating segment in 2011 and moved to sell its operations to Discover Financial Services.
 However, after the deal failed to gain regulatory approval, Allstate continued to wind down the banking operations through the end of the year.